 LfA Fellow applications are screened by law school faculty and staff, and then sent to partner sites for interviews and selection.
 The selection process will take place during the 2L year, at a time selected by the participating law school.

 As 3Ls in the program, each LfA Fellow will be a tuition-payer at his or her law school, supervised by faculty who will also provide the necessary classroom component for the clinical program, while a full participant in the work of the partner law office.
 Fellows will be eligible for student financial aid.

-LfA Fellows would not compete with, but rather complement, fellows provided almost entirely free of charge by such programs as Equal Justice Works and Skadden Fellows.
+LfA Fellows do not compete with, but rather complement, fellows provided by such programs as Equal Justice Works and Skadden Fellows.
 The number of fellows in all such existing programs is small compared to the amount of unmet legal need.
 Because participating, and benefiting, work sites will be budgeting for Fellows, the LfA program will not be reliant on the vagaries of outside philanthropic dollars and will be able to provide a stable source of legal manpower for partner offices.